jquery/learn.jquery.com/page/ajax/jquery-ajax-methods.md

 ```
 // Using jQuery's Ajax convenience methods

-// get plain text or HTML
+// Get plain text or HTML
 $.get( "/users.php", {
 	userId: 1234
 }, function( resp ) {
 	console.log( resp ); // server response
 });

-// add a script to the page, then run a function defined in it
+// Add a script to the page, then run a function defined in it
 $.getScript( "/static/js/myScript.js", function() {
 	functionFromMyScript();
 });

-// get JSON-formatted data from the server
+// Get JSON-formatted data from the server
 $.getJSON( "/details.php", function( resp ) {

-	// log each key in the response data
+	// Log each key in the response data
 	$.each( resp, function( key, value ) {
 		console.log( key + " : " + value );
 	});